Sri Surya Pahar: Buddhist Remains

 On a vast area right from the extreme northwestern slope of the Sri Surya Pahar hill up to one kilometer further south, there are found as many as 25 votive stupas of different shapes and sizes cut out of granite boulders.
-These stupas are significant for it shows two points: firstly, there was Buddhist influence in ancient Kamarupa.
-It is in contrast with the commonly held belief that Buddhism was not prevalent in the cultural history of ancient Kamarupa.
-Secondly, the Buddhist influence in ancient Kamarupa was much earlier than in the rest of the country.
+These stupas are significant for they show two points: first, there was Buddhist influence in ancient Kamarupa, in contrast with the commonly held belief that Buddhism was not prevalent in the cultural history of ancient Kamarupa; and secondly, Buddhist influence in ancient Kamarupa was much earlier than in the rest of the country.

 On the extreme north east corner on a higher altitude, a huge fallen granite boulder was selected for carving three giant stupas, carved in one row, facing the east.
-The structural feature of the stupas consist of Vedi, Medhi Anda & Harmika which are distinct.
+The structural feature of the stupas consist of Vedi, Medhi Anda and Harmika which are distinct.
 The stupas are archaic in shape with three gradually receding rings round the base.
 The topmost ring that supports the dome is almost semicircular in shape with flattened top.
-On the top of the dome there are the remnants of a square ‘harmika’ with groove in the centre to hold the shaft of 'chhatra' or 'chhatravali' (parasol).
+On the top of the dome there are the remnants of a square 'harmika' with groove in the centre to hold the shaft of 'chhatra' or 'chhatravali' (parasol).
 The crowning element is, however, missing.
-The three monolithic stupas are representative of either Dharma, Sangha & Budha or they could be termed as Uddeshika stupa carved in the memory of Buddha.
+The three monolithic stupas are representative of either Dharma, Sangha and the Buddha, or they could be termed as an Uddeshika stupa carved in the memory of the Buddha.

-According to the Archaeological Survey of India, the archaic shape of the carvings shows that the stupas at Sri Surya Pahar were hewn during the Hinayana phase of Buddhism of early Christian era.
+According to the Archaeological Survey of India, the archaic shape of the carvings shows the stupas at Sri Surya Pahar were hewn during the Hinayana phase of Buddhism of early Christian era.
 Further development of the faith in the later phases is not yet seen at the site.
 Later phases of Mahayana and Vajrayana esotericism were seen in the neighbouring territories of Bihar and Bengal.
+The 25 rock-cut stupas were probably built in the 1st century BC/AD, during the Hinayana phase.
+Terracotta plaques with images of the Buddha in Padmasana and Avalokiteśvara date to the 8th century, as does a chaitya motif, all found at or near the site.